Marquette vs. Northern Illinois Predictions & Picks - November 6

 Marquette vs. Northern Illinois Predictions & Picks: Spread, Total - November 6

-Monday's game features the Marquette Golden Eagles (0-0) and the Northern Illinois Huskies (0-0) facing off at Fiserv Forum in what should be a lopsided matchup, with a projected 86-62 victory for heavily favored Marquette according to our computer prediction.
-Game time is at 8:30 PM ET on November 6.
+Monday's contest features the Marquette Golden Eagles (0-0) and the Northern Illinois Huskies (0-0) clashing at Fiserv Forum in what should be a one-sided matchup, with a projected 86-62 victory for heavily favored Marquette according to our computer prediction.
+Tipoff is at 8:30 PM ET on November 6.

+Based on our computer prediction, Marquette projects to cover the 23.5-point spread in its matchup against Northern Illinois.
+The total is currently listed at 147.5, and the two teams are projected to hit the over.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!